yanny-alt/hackbio-cancer-internship/Stage3_Pipeline_Implementation/report/Report.md

 ### 1.1 Why TCGA-BRCA Dataset?
 The TCGA-BRCA dataset is optimal due to its vast sample size, covering over 1000 breast cancer cases.
 This large-scale data enables robust statistical power in investigating both machine learning applications and differential expression analysis.
 Additionally, the extensive clinical annotations provided allow for correlating molecular traits with clinical outcomes, making it a comprehensive resource for breast cancer research.

-## 2. Biomarker Dataset Extraction and Preprocessing
+## 2. Description of the Dataset and Preprocessing
 Using RStudio, code was written to query and retrieve TCGA-BRCA RNA-Seq data for breast cancer, with a focus on 20 samples each of “Primary Tumor” and “Solid Tissue Normal”.
 The chosen samples were retrieved along with the gene expression count matrix which was then stored as a CSV file.

 ### 2.1 Data Cleaning and Normalization